Tuesday, November 28, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Before the availability of the Velop canned mesh brand, Linksys had transitioned its home routers from the traditional menu-based firmware to a richer firmware called Smart Wi-Fi, which debuted in April 2012 with its EA series of Wi-Fi 4 routers, such as the EA2700.

-In June 2012, the company introduced Cisco Connect Cloud as an add-on feature for its Smart Wi-Fi router -- an optional vendor-assisted remote management that allows users to control their network from anywhere via an account with Cisco.
+In June 2012, the company introduced Cisco Connect Cloud as an add-on feature for its Smart Wi-Fi router—an optional vendor-assisted remote management that allows users to control their network from anywhere via an account with Cisco.

-The way it works: users associate a router with an online account.
-Then, they can log in to its local user interface remotely via an online portal instead of using the router's WAN IP address or a Dynamic DNS solution.
+It works like this: Users associate a router with an online account.
+Then, they can log in to its local user interface remotely via an online portal instead of using the router’s WAN IP address or a Dynamic DNS solution.

 Privacy was still largely overlooked at the time, and Cisco Connect was just an option.
 Users can choose to use it or not.